Codeception/Codeception/docs/07-AdvancedUsage.md

 and will receive an instance of the Actor class as the first parameter and the `$scenario` variable as the second one.

 In `_before` and `_after` methods you can use common setups and teardowns for the tests in the class.
-This actually makes Cest tests more flexible than Cepts, which rely only on similar methods in Helper classes.

 As you see, we are passing the Actor object into `tryToTest` method.
 This allows us to write scenarios the way we did before: